Ating-wuu/QF603-Market-Making-Strategy/README.md

 # Volatility Forecasting + A–S Market Making (Individual Contribution Part)

-This repository includes the modules I independently implemented for a group project on volatility forecasting and Avellaneda–Stoikov market making.
+This repository only includes the modules that I independently implemented for a group project on volatility forecasting and Avellaneda–Stoikov market making.

 The full project remains private due to academic policy; therefore, this subset is **not intended to run standalone**, but it showcases my contributions to: